October 9, 2020

 As a global community, if we’re going to address the many pressures we’re facing such as climate change and the impact it’s having on local communities (and disproportionally on women).
 We need to put gender justice at the heart of our work.

 Here at Islamic Relief, that’s exactly what we’re doing.
-In the short-term, we’re working with women to enable them to earn a sustainable living and escape the brutal (often gendered) cycle of poverty.
-However, to change the long-term prospects and discrimination women and girls face, we’re tackling gender justice from the core.
+In the short term, we’re working with women to enable them to earn a sustainable living and escape the brutal (often gendered) cycle of poverty.
+However, to change the long-term prospects and discrimination women and girl face, we’re tackling gender justice from the core.